otternq/CS383BApp/README.md

 Warning
 -------
-This system is part of a class project and should not be used to make any decision involving the Stock Market.
+This system is part of a class project ([CS 383](http://www2.cs.uidaho.edu/~oman/CS383/CS383_F12_syllabus.htm) at The University of Idaho) and should not be used to make any financial decisions, especially those involving the Stock Market.